Skip to main content

 The HTTP API builds a StubActor from request headers (X-Actor-Id, X-Actor-Roles) — see The HTTP API.

 • There is no authentication.
 StubActor is a trusted, caller-supplied identity.
 Anything exposing the runtime — including the HTTP API — must put a real authentication layer in front of it.
-The reserved ausus/auth-bridge package is the planned home for that and ships no code in v0.1.0.
+The reserved ausus/auth-bridge package is the planned home for that and ships no code.

-• Field-level and projection-level visibility policies are designed but not enforced in v0.1.0.
+• Field-level and projection-level visibility policies are designed but not enforced.